 Cold Working Advantages:

-The advantages of cold working process includes:
+The advantages of the cold working process include:

 - The cold working procedure produces a smooth surface finish.